DamoM73/turtle_vid_tute/lesson_4.md

 - *Run* the code and see how close your prediction is.
 - *Modify* the code so the shape fits within the window.

 When we run the code the shape is partially off the screen.
 That's not a big problem, you just need to change the length from `100` to `80`.
-This something quite simple for you, because you have learnt how to code.
+This something quite simple for you, because you have learnt how to code, but what about people who haven't?

 So, how do we make our programs interactive by getting the user's input?